-1. What are the red flags?
+1. What are general red flags?

-2. Who can help?
+3. Who can help?

 Sometimes it's easy to see why your child's upset.
 Maybe a friend left or it's time for bed.
 But other times, it may be hard to tell why your child is sad or moody.

-1. WHAT ARE THE RED FLAGS?
+1. WHAT ARE GENERAL RED FLAGS?

-2. WHO CAN HELP?
+3. WHO CAN HELP?

 If you’re a parent looking for answers, you can call a number of community helplines.

-The first is Help Me Grow, run by 211 Palm Beach Treasure Coast, and funded in part by Children's Services Council.
+The first is Help Me Grow, run by 211 Palm Beach/Treasure Coast and funded in part by Children's Services Council.

 “Early detection and intervention is key in helping children to have positive mental health outcomes,” says Patrice Schroeder, Community Relations specialist for 211.
 “Calls to 211 are free and confidential” and answered in English, Spanish and Creole.

-The Mental Health Association of Palm Beach County also has free online screening tools for parents, as well as a helpline.
-Screening survey topics include depression, anxiety, bipolar disorder, post-traumatic stress syndrome and psychosis.
+Mental Health America of Palm Beach County has free online screening tools for parents, as well as a helpline, says Pam Gionfriddo, the former chief executive officer.
+Screening topics include depression, anxiety, bipolar disorder, post-traumatic stress syndrome and psychosis.

-The association encourages people to call with questions about their screening results.
+Gionfriddo encourages people to call with questions about their screening results.

-“Depression or anxiety can affect any family,” says Pam Gionfriddo, the association’s former chief executive officer.
+“Depression or anxiety can affect any family,” she says.
 “We want to help families understand they are not alone.
 Call 561-801-HELP (4357) to talk with someone who cares and who can match you with someone who can help.”

-• Pam Gionfriddo, former chief executive officer, Mental Health Association of Palm Beach County
+• Pam Gionfriddo, former chief executive officer, Mental Health America of Palm Beach County

 • Renée Layman, chief executive officer, Center for Child Counseling